COVID19 – restrictions, support, and restarting gliding information

 The following apply to BGA pilot certificates and BGA instructor ratings

-The CAA has temporarily exempted licence holders from certain requirements relating to recency and revalidation of licence privileges.
+The CAA has temporarily exempted licence holders from certain licence privilege and medical requirements.
 Please see this BGA news item dated 1 Oct 20.

 If the information you require is unavailable, please contact the BGA office by email.